AntoniosHadji/goquotemonitor/README.md

 TODO:

+[ ] Monitor asset balance in hot and warm
+[ ] Intelligently switch between hot and warm quotes as needed
+[ ] Add http server for UI to manage config data
 [ ] Create mechanism to shutdown goroutines instead of just CTRL-C to exit.
-[ ] Add http server for UI to manage config data
 [X] Current quote parameters are hard coded into the executable.
 [X] Remove other hard coded configuration

     - account-id
     - trade desk ids
     * asset ids

 To run:
 -------